 Referrals and Tracking

 To be able to track your campaign efficiency, you must first clearly define your goals.
 Each campaign will have a different objective.
-For example, one week you can post a photo of your office staff on Instagram with the sole intention of digital exposure for your practice.
+For example, one week you can post a photo of your dental office staff on Instagram with the sole intention of digital exposure for your practice.
 The next week, you begin a promotion for teeth whitening and want to bring new patients into the practice.

 To accomplish this goal, post this promotion to Facebook with links to either your phone number or website to make an appointment.
 You can run multiple campaigns, but each needs to have a designed goal.